Joanrpena/install-ad/README.md

 <h2>Conclusion</h2>
 <p>
 In this lab, we successfully installed and configured Active Directory on a virtual machine in Azure, setting it up as a domain controller.
 We ensured communication between the domain controller VM and a client VM by configuring static IP addresses and enabling necessary network protocols.
 The domain was established and the server was promoted to a domain controller.
-This setup forms the foundation for the confirugation of Active Directory in Azure in upcoming labs.
+This setup forms the foundation for the configuration of Active Directory in Azure in upcoming labs.
 </p>